 Why does my Windows 11 laptop battery drain faster over time?

-Battery drain increases due to natural battery aging, reduced capacity, background apps, high screen brightness, and heat exposure.
+Battery drain increases due to natural aging, reduced cell capacity, background apps, high screen brightness, and heat exposure.

 Can battery health be improved on Windows 11?

-Battery health cannot be restored once degraded, but you can slow further wear by avoiding constant 100% charging, reducing heat, and enabling Battery Saver.
+Battery health cannot be restored once it degrades.
+You can slow further wear by avoiding constant full-charge cycles, reducing heat, enabling Battery Saver, and using your OEM’s battery conservation mode if available.

 Windows 11 does not display battery health directly in Settings, but the built-in battery report tool provides accurate and detailed information about battery condition, capacity loss, and usage history.
-Checking this report periodically helps you decide when battery replacement becomes necessary.
+Checking this report every two to three months helps you track degradation early and decide when battery replacement becomes necessary.